Evelyn Wanjiru: Life and career

-In 2017, Evelyn had two groove awards nominations; female artist and "Matendo" as album of the year, she was also nominated for Sauti Awards U.S.A.
+In 2017, Wanjirū had two groove awards nominations; female artist and "Matendo" as album of the year, she was also nominated for Sauti Awards U.S.A.
 2017 female artist of the year and Video of the year (Matendo).

-In 2021, Evelyn released her fifth album, Mwanga, which is Swahili for "Light."
-The Mwanga Album was recorded live before an audience by her own record label, Bwenieve, on August 30, 2021, at The C.U.E.A L.R.C Auditorium.
+In 2021, Wanjirū released her fifth album, Mwanga, which is Swahili for "Light."
+It was recorded live before an audience by her own label, Bwenieve, on August 30, 2021, at The Catholic University Of East Africa Auditorium.
 It consists of 12 audio - visual songs.
-Mwanga Album was released on 24 November exclusively on Boomplay app.
+The album was released on 24 November exclusively on Boomplay app.

-In 2024, Evelyn Wanjiru entered the world of authorship with the publication of her debut book, The Wait.
-In this inspiring work, Evelyn shares her deeply personal journey of hope, faith, and the beauty of God’s perfect timing.
-For a decade, Evelyn and her husband, Agundabweni Akweyu, endured the emotional trials of longing for a child.
+In 2024, Wanjirū published her debut book, The Wait, where she shares her journey of hope, faith, and God’s timing.
+For a decade, she and her husband, Agundabweni Akweyu, wished for a child.
 Through seasons of doubt, steadfast faith, and persistent prayer, they learned to trust in God’s promises.
 Just when hope seemed out of reach, a miraculous blessing changed their lives forever.

-Evelyn has toured different countries like the United States of America where she has performed in over ten different states, South Africa, Ghana, Zimbabwe, Tanzania, South Sudan, and Uganda.
-She has shared the same platforms in ministry alongside renowned singers like Tasha Cobbs Leonard, Michael W. Smith,Nathaniel Bassey Chandler Moore, Sinach, Mary Mary, and many more.
-She has done a collaboration titled "Sawa" with Zimbabwean gospel musician Tembalami the song that is doing very well with a lot of airplay, also she collaborated with Mkhululi Bhebhe on his live recording that was done in Johannesburg South Africa the medley "Hakuna Mungu kama wewe" and in Ghana collaborated with gospel singer Celestine Donkor.
+Wanjirū has toured different countries like the United States, South Africa, Ghana, Zimbabwe, Tanzania, South Sudan, and Uganda.
+She has shared the same platforms in ministry alongside singers like Tasha Cobbs Leonard, Michael W. Smith, Nathaniel Bassey, Chandler Moore, Sinach, Mary Mary, and more.
+She did a collaboration titled "Sawa" with Zimbabwean gospel musician Tembalami and the song received a lot of airplay.
+She also collaborated with Mkhululi Bhebhe on his live recording in Johannesburg, South Africa, the medley "Hakuna Mungu kama wewe" and in Ghana collaborated with gospel singer Celestine Donkor.

-On April 7, 2012, Wanjiru married producer Agundabweni Akweyu at Buruburu Baptist Church Nairobi, where her late father-in-law, Rev. Kenneth Akweyu, had served as a senior pastor.
-Evelyn and her husband Agundabweni remained hopeful through their journey to conceive, and in their tenth year of marriage, they were blessed with their first son, Mshindi Akweyu Agundabweni.
-He was born on 6 April 2022.
-Evelyn Wanjiru runs a fashion house named Bwenieve Clothesline, and oversees a mentorship program that has raised more aspiring musicians.
-Together with her husband, producer Agundabweni Akweyu, they run Bwenieve Production and other businesses.
+On April 7, 2012, Wanjirū married producer Agundabweni Akweyu at Buruburu Baptist Church Nairobi, where her late father-in-law, Rev. Kenneth Akweyu, had served as a senior pastor.
+In their tenth year of marriage, they had their first son, Mshindi Akweyu Agundabweni, born on 6 April 2022.
+Wanjirū runs a fashion house named Bwenieve Clothesline, and oversees a mentorship program for aspiring musicians.
+Together with her husband, they run Bwenieve Production and other businesses.